CleverCloud/keras-example/README.md

 1. Link to your python_ml runner application

        clever link <APP_ID>

+   **You need a strong enough instance of your application for this task.
+Use at least a size L**

    > You need to have a *Python Runner* application in https://dashboard.clevergrid.io *(see the section : Create an application on Clever Grid)*